smekosh/africa-drought/README.md

 If you don't have [`node-sass`](https://www.npmjs.com/package/node-sass) installed (or another way to compile SASS to CSS), you can run `sudo npm install -g node-sass`

+You can update the slides for local dev with: `./fetch_data.sh`

 ### What is this repository for? ###